teronlabs/decimate/src/README.md

         * passListTotals: The dictionary of individual IID tests stating how many tests were done in total, e.g. {"chiSqIndependence": 7, ...}
         * roundPass: The total number of passing rounds (one round consists of all the individual tests being tested.)
         * roundTotal: The total number of rounds completed.
+        * passOrderList: Dictionary of dictionaries containing the order of passes and fails for each type of IID test and each round.
+Pass = 0 & Fail = 1.
         * platform: A string that describes the data that were tested, e.g. the OE name, project name, etc.
         * filename: The file path of the un-decimated deltas that were tested.
         * datestamp: A string with the datestamp of when the testing completed.